Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 Park management

-Riversleigh, as part of Boodjamulla (Lawn Hill) National Park, is managed on a day-to-day basis by the Queensland Parks and Wildlife Service.
-Management of the World Heritage property is coordinated through a partnership between the Commonwealth and Queensland governments, Waanyi people and the wider community.
+The Waanyi people, Traditional Owners of Boodjamulla National Park (Aboriginal Land), and the Queensland Parks and Wildlife Service and Partnerships work together to preserve the unique values and beauty of the national park.
+Management of the World Heritage property is coordinated through a partnership between the Commonwealth and Queensland governments, the Waanyi People and the wider community.
 The Australian Fossil Mammal Sites World Heritage Ministerial Council coordinates government policies relating to funding, research, presentation and protection of Riversleigh.

 Tourism information links